 At Brightcove, we strive to keep the documentation structured, clean and intuitive.
 As such, we leverage github READMEs for details on all our plugins and integrations.
 For your convenience, we've listed and linked to these plugins below.

-In order to take advantage of the latest technology improvements from Apple, we currently offer support for the following:
+In order to take advantage of the latest technology improvements from Apple, we offer two levels of support:

 Brightcove provides active support for the latest iOS SDK on the following iOS versions: